-Characteristics of the Study Subjects
+Characteristics of the study subjects

 Table 1 indicates the main characteristics of the study subjects.
-No significant differences in age or nutritional status, as assessed by body mass index and analytical parameters, were observed between control subjects and either severe or moderate COPD patients.
-However, forced expiratory volume in one second (FEV1), forced vital capacity, the ratio of FEV1 to forced vital capacity, diffusion capacity, and arterial oxygen partial pressure were significantly lower, while residual volume and the ratio of residual volume to total lung capacity were significantly higher in the severe COPD patients.
-Global respiratory muscle strength, as measured by maximal inspiratory pressure (MIP), and maximal transdiaphragmatic pressure (Pdi{max}) were moderately reduced in severe COPD patients.
+No significant differences in age or nutritional status, as assessed by BMI and analytical parameters, were observed between control subjects and either severe or moderate COPD patients.
+However, forced expiratory volume in 1 s (FEV1), forced vital capacity (FVC), the FEV1/FVC ratio, diffusion capacity and arterial oxygen tension were significantly lower, while residual volume (RV) and the RV/total lung capacity ratio were significantly higher in severe COPD patients.
+Global respiratory muscle strength, as measured by maximal inspiratory pressure (PI,max) and maximal transdiaphragmatic pressure (Pdi,max), was moderately reduced in severe COPD patients.